-SWP water use requires a new turnout on the SWP pipeline and distribution pipeline to the discharge/recharge area.
+Potential SWP water use would require a new turnout on the SWP pipeline and distribution pipeline to the discharge/recharge area.
 In-channel recharge would require a discharge structure that could be located close to the SWP pipeline such that distribution costs are minimal.
 In-channel recharge could occur at the East Fork or Middle Fork of the creek.
 Off-channel recharge requires land acquisition, recharge basins, and pipelines to the basins.
-An area approximately 1 mile north of the SWP pipeline along the Middle Fork was identified as a potentially favorable recharge site (Iron Springs on Figure 15).
+An area approximately one mile north of the SWP pipeline along the Middle Fork was identified as a potentially favorable recharge site (Iron Springs on Figure 15).

-NWP water use requires a new turnout off the NWP pipeline in Atascadero (near Highway 41) and 6 to 9 miles of pipeline, depending on the discharge/recharge area.
+Potential NWP water use would require a new turnout off the NWP pipeline in Atascadero (near Highway 41) and six to nine miles of pipeline, depending on the discharge/recharge area.
 Similar to SWP, in-channel recharge would require a discharge structure while off-channel Recharge requires land acquisition and recharge basins.
-In-channel recharge assumes a 6-mile pipeline to the upper reaches of the West Fork of the creek while a 9-mile pipeline is assumed for off-channel recharge at an area near Highway 41 and the creek.
+In-channel recharge assumes a six-mile pipeline to the upper reaches of the West Fork of the creek while a nine-mile pipeline is assumed for off-channel recharge at an area near Highway 41 and the creek.